xmorg/horrorTactics/README.md

 asylum guards need walk animations

 Maps
-Tutorial can meet bullies, get papers and return to class.
-Should transition to class (not tested) classroom can meet monsters, get cell phone and return to exit.
-Does transition to appartment. appartment, can meet monsters, and exit (does not transition to street) Street, no monsters, or henchmen(not finished), tiles need to look better. butcher shop (needs work) subway (needs subway tiles!) poolside Monster completed, map completed, no triggers, no placement in map order forrest, map completed, no monsters, no triggers, no placement in map order
+- Tutorial can meet bullies, get papers and return to class.
+Should transition to class (not tested)
+- classroom can meet monsters, get cell phone and return to exit.
+Does transition to appartment.
+- appartment, can meet monsters, and exit (does not transition to street)
+- Street, no monsters, or henchmen(not finished), tiles need to look better.
+- butcher shop / map completed, monster completed, no triggers, no placement in map order
+- subway (needs subway tiles!) / no monsters, no triggers, no placement in map order
+- poolside Monster completed, map completed, no triggers, no placement in map order
+- forrest, map completed, no monsters, no triggers, no placement in map order
+- asylum, no map, no tiles or walls, monsters partially completed, folowers partially completed, no triggers, no placement in map order